WeTS: A Benchmark for Translation Suggestion: Conclusion and Future work

 \section{Conclusion and Future work}

 In this paper, we propose a benchmark for the task of translation suggestion.
-We construct and share a golden dataset, named \emph{WeTS}, for the community, and propose several ways for automatically constructing the synthetic corpus which can be used to improve the performance substantially.
-Additionally, we for the first time propose the segment-aware self-attention based Transformer, named SA-Transformer, which achieves the SOTA performance on all four translation directions.
+We construct and share a golden dataset, named \emph{WeTS}, for the community, and propose several ways for automatically constructing the synthetic corpora which can be used to improve the performance substantially.
+Additionally, we for the first time propose the segment-aware self-attention based Transformer, named SA-Transformer, which achieves the best performance on all four translation directions.
 We hope our work will provide a new perspective and spur future researches on TS.
 There are two promising directions for the future work.
-First, we plan to make up for the weaknesses discussed in Section \ref{sec:case_study}.
-Second, we decide to introduce new techniques from recommendation systems to generate more diverse and accurate suggestions.
+First, we decide to introduce new techniques from recommendation systems to generate more diverse and accurate suggestions.
+Second, modeling the interactions between the source and translation sentences implicitly may be helpful to improve the performance.